Hurricane Preparedness Technology Checklist

 You probably already know that it’s good practice to frequently backup your data and files to an external hard drive or off-site location.
 This practice is extra important during times of inclement weather.
 Make sure you have an offsite backup of your data, not just one at the office.
 Please contact our helpdesk if you are not sure if you have an offsite backup and they will assist.

-2. Turn off all computers and on premise servers at close of business on Friday.
+2. Turn off all computers and on-premise servers at the close of business before storm arrival.

 3. If your area is prone to flooding, put all computers on top of desks or other high and dry locations, away from windows.